 <meta name="robots" content="noindex">

 If you're going to use a NoIndex tag to make a page disappear from search results it must be used on the page and not in your robots.txt file.
 Google has done away with the use of the tag in that location.
 Here is Google's official page about how to use NoIndex.

 De-indexing content from search results

 Whereas NoIndex is done by the publisher on their site, de-indexing is the removal of the site from Google or Bing search results and is done directly with the search engine.
 The publisher is not directly contacted.

 De-indexing, or removal from the search index, can only be accomplished when the content in question is in violation of a given search engine's terms of service.
 This can be hate or violent speech or Personally Identifiable Information (PII).
-Google has made it easier to report violations to its terms of service in an effort to prevent "doxxing" or the malicious posting of PII.
+Google has made it easier to report violations of its terms of service in an effort to prevent "doxing" or the malicious posting of PII.

 Search result suppression

 When someone performs an online search for your brand name or your own name, the negative search result is buried so deep it is seldom, if ever, seen.
 The goal is to have the positive and newest information appear on page one of search results, which naturally pushes negative results to later pages.